ihavelapki/tiny-monitor/plotapp/README.md

     Or create the new one before by following command: `python -m venv .venv`

 - To add virtual env to the gitignore: `echo ".venv" >> .gitignore`
 - To activate this .venv: `source .venv/bin/activate`
+- Check path to current python: `which python`
 - Install `poetry`: `pip install poetry`
 - I also did: `python -m pip install --upgrade pip`
 - Check version: `poetry --version`
     ```
     Poetry (version 2.1.4)